franciscop/express-data-parser/readme.md

 # upload-files-express

 An easy way to handle file uploads on the server with express.
-The files are saved in the filesystem and are part of `req.files`:
+The files are saved in the filesystem and put in `req.files`:

 ```js
 const uploadFiles = require('upload-files-express');